prometheus/client_java/README.md

 This suite is built and managed by [Maven](http://maven.apache.org), and the artifacts are hosted on the [Sonatype OSS Asset Repository](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide).

+All contributions to this library must follow, as far as practical, the prevalent patterns in the library for consistency and the following style
+guide: [Google Java Style](http://goo.gl/FfwVsc).
+Depending upon your development environment, you may be able to find an automatic formatter and adherence checker that follows these rules.

 ### Building

     $ mvn compile